cmpark0126/snip-public/README.md

 # SNIP
 This repository contains code for the paper [SNIP: Single-shot Network Pruning based on Connection Sensitivity (ICLR 2019)](https://arxiv.org/abs/1810.02340).

+update: This repository is improved version of original SNIP code. you can easilly find the contents [HERE](https://drive.google.com/drive/folders/1GbNsc05jsr2q9ABJfAsDc8fXpUXFvKTN) how we improve the SNIP with very simple way.

 ## Prerequisites

 ### Dependencies